SDG 17 - Partnerships for the Goals

 LEAP4FNSSA is a Coordination and Support Action (CSA) aimed at creating a sustainable European-African partnership for research and innovation in Food and Nutrition Security and Sustainable Agriculture (FNSSA).
 It fosters synergies, knowledge sharing, and long-term collaboration through institutional alliances and project clusters.
 The project, strengthens European-African cooperation in Science, Technology, and Innovation (STI) and establishes a sustainable co-funding mechanism.

-MATE – Republic of Chad Cooperation
+Cooperation with the Republic of Chad

 The Hungarian University of Agriculture and Life Sciences (MATE) has launched a significant agricultural development program in Chad, focusing on agriculture while impacting technology, industry, energy, infrastructure, education, and security.
 The initiative includes a model farm and knowledge transfer centre, supported by MATE's partnership with the Chadian Ministry of Agriculture.
 MATE also provided advanced training to 28 Chadian researchers on livestock breeding.
 This program aligns with Hungarian-Chadian cooperation and includes scholarship opportunities for Chadian students at Hungarian universities.